 I love avocados.
-Like really really love them.
 It’s one of those loves where if I meet someone who doesn’t like avocados I almost want to say I can’t be friends with them.
 Not that I’ve done that.

-One of my favorite things to eat is mashed avocado on toast.
+One of my favorite things to eat is avocado toast.
 This avocado pasta is a similar idea.
 The creamy sauce comes together easily in a food processor.